Las Vegas Wrongful Death Attorneys

 - The estate may also recover certain penalties, including, but not limited to, exemplary or punitive damages, that the decedent would have recovered if the decedent had lived.

-The team at SJW consider themselves part of the Las Vegas community.
-If you have questions related to a wrongful death related incident that occurred in Las Vegas, feel free to call or come by our office.
+The team at SJW considers themselves part of the Las Vegas community.
+If you have questions related to a wrongful death-related incident that occurred in Las Vegas, feel free to call or come by our office.
 Even if you do not need a lawyer at this time, the lawyers at SJW are happy to go over any questions you may have.

 If you or someone you care about has had a loved one taken from them and you still have questions regarding wrongful death, please call our offices or visit and speak with an attorney at SJW.
-Our team has significant experience helping people recover for the wrongful death of their loved one.
+Our team has significant experience helping people recover from the wrongful death of their loved ones.